Mark Muyobo

-Mark Muyobo, (born c.
-1973), is a Ugandan accountant, businessman and incumbent chief executive officer in acting capacity at NCBA Bank Uganda.
+Mark Muyobo (born c.
+1973) is a Ugandan accountant, businessman and incumbent Chief Executive Officer at NCBA Bank Uganda.
 He took up his current assignment in December 2021.
 He replaced Anthony Ndegwa, a Kenyan national, who left the bank.

 Prior to his current assignment, he was an executive director at NCBA Bank Uganda, the result of a merger between NC Bank Uganda and Commercial Bank of Africa (Uganda), which received regulatory approval from the Bank of Uganda in June 2020.

 Background and education

 Muyobo was born in Uganda c.
 1973.
 After attending local primary and secondary schools, he was admitted to Ndejje University, graduating with a Bachelor of Business Administration degree, majoring in Accounting.

 He went on to obtain a Master of Business Administration degree, awarded by the Heriot-Watt University, in Edinburgh, Scotland.
 In addition, he obtained an Advanced Diploma in Credit Skills Development, Corporate, Finance, and Securities Law, awarded by the ifs School of Finance (today The London Institute of Banking & Finance).
 He is also a Fellow of the Association of Chartered Certified Accountants of the United Kingdom.